BMorgenstern/Repointer/README.md

 # Repointer

-FEGBA Table Repointer by Brendan Morgenstern AKA Brendor V 1.1 1/9/16
+FEGBA Table Repointer by Brendan Morgenstern V 1.1 1/9/16

 A python file that repoints data tables in FEGBA ROMs given a nightmare module to reference.